Part of the Hiring Your First Employee hub.

 Or you have worked out the salary, but not the full cost of employing someone, the pension, National Insurance, software, equipment, and the time it will take you to manage them.

-Being financially healthy is key for any small business to grow.
 Before you hire, check if your company can afford to grow.
 It’s important to have enough money for long-term success.

 Analysing Your Monthly Cash Flow Consistency